 Fortunately there are natural treatments, for example Acupuncture, which are extremely effective in helping both these conditions.
 For hay fever, it is most effective when treatment is given before the onset of symptoms.
 A short course of treatment is required initially and thereafter top up treatments once a year can keep the problem at bay.

-Irene Roberts, Homeopath also recommends homeopathic treatment for both hay fever and allergic rhinitis.
+Carol Reynolds, Homeopath also recommends homeopathic treatment for both hay fever and allergic rhinitis.
 Again, treatment from a qualified homeopath before the start of the season can prevent hay fever from developing, but there are also over the counter remedies, for example Mixed Pollen, that can help to reduce the severity of symptoms.
 Taking 200mg slow release Vitamin C twice daily may also help.

 Irritable Bowel Syndrome (IBS) is a very common condition which occurs when the muscles lining the intestinal walls go into spasm, causing the symptoms that you have mentioned, and also often bloating and flatulence.
 The problem is usually associated with one or more of a number of factors: food sensitivity (often wheat, dairy products, coffee, tea and citrus fruits may be implicated) – try keeping a food diary to help identify any offending foods, and bacterial overgrowth in the intestines.
 Stress and anxiety can also be a major factor in the development of many digestive problems.